6 min read

 Reality: A lack of trust between departments spurs negative behaviors such as hoarding resources and information

 Trust, communication, and cooperation are essential for cross-functional collaboration to thrive.
 However, many departments have an us vs. them mentality, where silos are created.
-When departments become siloed, the hope of cross-functional collaboration is gone, as they begin to withhold resources and information from each other for various reasons, such as fear, lack of trust, or power struggles between leaders.
+When departments become working in silos, the hope of cross-functional collaboration is gone, as they begin to withhold resources and information from each other for various reasons, such as fear, lack of trust, or power struggles between leaders.

 Expectation: Everyone is open to new ideas and change if it makes the company stronger